Sunday School Lesson 3

 Verse 49: This verse could summarize Jesus’ life.
 Did Luke write it with that in mind?

 This entry was posted on January 15, 2007 at 8:57 pm and is filed under Lessons:Sun.
 School, On studying.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.